ryanpeelman/challenge-351-ryanpeelman/README.md

 Your task is to complete the following User Story:

-Story: As a worker, I want to get all available shifts that I'm eligible for to work at a facility.
+Story: As a worker, I want to get all available shifts that I'm eligible to work for.

 ### Acceptance Criteria: